FranQuant/the_ai_engineer_capstones/README.md

-# The AI Engineer — Capstone Projects

 <p align="center">
   <img src="assets/tae_logo.png" width="160">
 </p>

+---

+# The AI Engineer — Capstone Projects

+---

+This repository contains my complete implementations of the capstone projects for *The AI Engineer* program (Nov 2025 Cohort).
+Each capstone is clean, reproducible, and aligned with software‑engineering best practices.

 ---